Three Ireland: Sponsorships

 On 5 August 2010, Three Ireland announced a four-year, €7,500,000 deal with the Football Association of Ireland to become the primary sponsor of all Republic of Ireland international football teams.
 In 2015, Three renewed the sponsorship for a further five years.

-Following Hutchison Whampoa's acquisition of O2 Ireland, The O2 was renamed 3Arena in 2014.
+They have also sponsored the Irish rugby team from 2014 until 2016 and Waterford GAA's teams from 2010 to 2017.
+In 2020, Three UK and Ireland became a sponsor of Chelsea Football Club, supporting the men’s, women’s and academy teams, as well as the Chelsea Foundation.

-3 also sponsors the Waterford GAA teams.
+Following Hutchison Whampoa's acquisition of O2 Ireland, The O2 was renamed 3Arena in 2014 and the company have continued to sponsor the venue since then.
+Three have also sponsored the 3Olympia Theatre since September 2021 and the music festival Electric Picnic since 2015.

 48

 In 2012, O2 Ireland launched a youth focused MVNO called 48.
 The value proposition for the brand has been offering unlimited call, text and data for a low fixed monthly price.